Located in Gatineau, Quebec, across the Ottawa River from Parliament Hill, the Canadian Museum of History is the biggest museum in Canada.

 Tickets and Hours

 Annual memberships are also available.
-As of January 2022, the cost is $55 for adults and $44 for seniors, students and children.
-Family passes (which count for up to 2 adults and 4 kids under age 17) are available for $125.
-Ambassador passes (which count for up to 2 adults and 4 guests of any age) are available for $250.
+As of August, 2024, the cost is $65 for adults and $45 for students (13 to 17, 18+ with ID).
+Family passes (which count for up to two adults and four kids under age 18) are available for $125.
+National passes (which count for people who live more than 100 kilometres away from the museum; must present proof of residency) are available for $55.

 These memberships not only give access to the Museum of History, but also to the Canadian War Museum.
 The two museums are both operated by the Canadian Museum of History Crown Corporation.